Karilyn Crockett

 Karilyn Crockett (born June 1973) is an American historian, educator, and community organizer focusing on urban development, racial equity, and community memory.
 Based in Boston, Massachusetts, Crockett has played a significant role in shaping local urban policy and civic engagement through her academic work and her roles in city government.
-She is best known for her book People Before Highways: Boston Activists, Urban Planners and a New Movement for City Making, which explores the grassroots resistance to highway construction in Boston during the 1960s and for directing Hacking the Archive, an community engagement initiative to use archival and historical materials to design equity action.
+She is best known for her book People Before Highways: Boston Activists, Urban Planners and a New Movement for City Making, which explores the grassroots resistance to highway construction in Boston during the 1960s and for directing Hacking the Archive, a community engagement initiative to use archival and historical materials to design equity action.
 In 2024, she was named one of the 150th most influential Bostonians by Boston Magazine.

 Early life and education

 Crockett was born in June 1973 and raised in the Dorchester neighborhood of Boston, Massachusetts.
 After completing her early education, Crockett earned a Bachelor of Arts in Cultural Anthropology from Yale University in 1995.
 She continued her education abroad, receiving a Master of Science in Geography from the London School of Economics.
 She later returned to Yale, earning a Master of Arts in Religion and Ethics from Yale Divinity School, and a Ph.D. in American Studies.

 In 1995, Crockett co-founded MYTOWN, a Boston-based nonprofit that engaged high school students in public history.
 Through MYTOWN, students conducted historical research and led walking tours of their neighborhoods, highlighting the city’s often overlooked Black and immigrant histories.
 MYTOWN has been credited with providing jobs to over 300 Boston youth and was named "One of the ten best Youth Humanities Programs in America" by the National Endowment for the Humanities.
 Crockett has described MYTOWN as her “first job out of college” and a functional part of her professional journey.